 Oil - 1 tsp

 Method to prepare:

-Pressure cook till it’s soft and tender.
+Pressure cook till it's soft and tender.
 Drain the water.
-Since this tends to be little more hard, you need to put it for extra whistles.
+Since this tends to be a little harder, you need to put it for extra whistles.

 Then add the cooked channa, salt.
 Combine everything well.